maxio-yu/LearnGIT/README.md

 - it's not the old A, B, C anymore
 - git log may confusing, but git log --graph is more clear.
 - check https://git-scm.com/docs/git-rebase for more details.

+## Git log --graph

+- make log clear for the history chain